Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Is the INFORM Consumers Act similar to the Online Consumer Protection Act?

-The INFORM Consumers Act and the Online Consumer Protection Act are similar in some respects, but there are important differences between the two proposed laws.
+The INFORM Consumers Act and the Online Consumer Protection Act are similar in some respects, but there are important differences.
 This includes the fact that the INFORM Consumers Act specifically applies to online marketplaces, while the Online Consumer Protection Act includes provisions targeting social media platforms as well.

 Broadly, the Online Consumer Protection Act requires both social media platforms and online marketplaces to: